bennguyen96/TelstraWombat/README.md

   * User Story Acceptance Tests.pdf: Contain the acceptance tests for each user story listed in the user story list
   * Traceability Matrix.pdf: Contains the traceability matrix mapping each acceptance criteria to the associated acceptance test
-- prototypes/low fidelity: Contains files for the paper prototype
+- prototypes/low fidelity: Contains files for the paper prototype *Paper Prototype.pdf: Contain the paper prototype design pages exported from Figma *Paper Prototype.fig: Contains the Figma files for the paper prototype, to open this, import it to Figma on your web browser
-- prototypes/high fidelity: Contains files for the digital prototype
+- prototypes/high fidelity: Contains files for the digital prototype *Digital Prototype.pdf: Contain the digital prototype design pages exported from Figma *Digital Prototype.fig: Contains the Figma files for the digital prototype, to open this, import it to Figma on your web browser
 - ui: Contains images and assets used for the digital prototype, including moodboard

 <h2 id="Changelog">Changelog:</h2>